 Applicants should be holders of at least a second lower degree from any recognized University or Institution.

-Program Duration
+Programme Duration

+The Master of Education (MED) degree is a two-year programme.
 This is a programme that will be run using the Block and Release model and hence will be able to take care of all students who will want to follow the evening, weekend and distance modes of teaching.
 It will be completely privately sponsored and its duration is two years.
 The first year of study will have two semesters of course work and the second year will have two semesters of coursework and dissertation undertaken.

 The student will be deemed to have completed after acceptance of their Dissertation/ Project but should have done all courses in the stipulated time.